cslfiu/browserminingforgood/README.md

 ### Reproducibility of PublicWW Dataset:

 In order to reproduce the dataset and experiments, one can either use the domain lists we released or can download the keyword lists and then make a query on [PublicWWW's website](https://publicwww.com/).
 Finally, we also release the crawler we used to download the samples.

-## 2. Major Instances

-This folder (Major_instances_links.xlsx) contains the major cryptojacking attack instances that we used in the paper.